 Failure to appear for court on the appropriate date can result in a warrant for your arrest being issued, a block on all vehicle registrations, and a possible driver's license forfeiture sent to the Bureau of Motor Vehicles.

 If you are unable to attend a scheduled court date, you must appear in person at the Clerk's Office and request a continuance, at least 24 hours prior to the court date.
 Continuances are not given over the phone.
-If the request is for good cause and you've had no prior continuances, the Clerk will re-schedule the case one time only for a one week continuance without penalty.
+If the request is for good cause and you've had no prior continuances, the Clerk will re-schedule the case, one time only for one week without penalty.
 Failure to appear for any scheduled hearing will result in a warrant being issued for failure to appear and this will require that bond be posted to get back into court.
 You can call the court at (740) 927-3361 to find out your bond amount.

 Mayor's Court is held before a Magistrate, who is an attorney.
 The Magistrate determines the verdict and also the penalty for any guilty verdict.